 My heart hit the floor.
 Fear engulfed me.
 I felt like I was going to throw up.
 Realizing how long he’d been sick without a diagnosis worried me immensely!

 I had already lost my biological dad while I was growing up…I couldn’t imagine now losing my second dad.
 I especially couldn’t imagine watching my mom go through the intense heartache of losing another husband.
 She and my dad were best friends.

 I immediately started the process of finding a flight home.
 I was on a plane by 4:00am to make it home for my dad’s surgery, and I was beyond grateful that a very special man in Costa Rica was so compassionate that he paid the $3700 airline fee to get my husband and me home in time.
 (My husband’s grandfather had died as well, so he was able to go to his Poppy’s funeral as I made my way to my dad’s surgery.)

 Before I left to fly home, I FaceTimed my mom.
 She was crying and pacing back and forth so badly that all I could see was her ceiling.
 My heart hurt so bad that I couldn’t hug and hold her through the phone.

-There are so many people who have gone through the same situation — the fear…the helpless feeling of not being able to help or do anything for a loved one…sitting at long chemo appointments watching a loved one go through incredible nausea and discomfort, as well as every emotion known to mankind.
+There are so many people who have gone through the same situation — the fear…the helpless feeling of not being able to help or do anything for a loved one…sitting at long chemo appointments watching a loved one go through every emotion known to mankind.

 Not knowing if the previous holidays were the very “last” ones.
 Not knowing if you’ll ever get to go on a vacation with them or celebrate a birthday with them — theirs or yours — ever again.
 Having a sickening feeling of deep loss that doesn’t go away until you wait…and wait…and wait…for the next precious doctor visits or surgeries.
 Wondering if any of the chemo or surgeries would “take.”